Language requirements and opportunities to learn German

 In any case, it will be very helpful for you to have at least a basic knowledge of German.
 The DAAD offers information about language courses in Germany and other ways to improve your German.

-The Language Center of Freie Universität offers German courses for language levels A2 and higher.
-German courses for beginners are not offered!
-You have to register and take the OnDaF online placement test to determine which course level from A2 to C1 is right for you.
-For more information about the courses and the application process, please visit the Language Center website.
+The Language Center of Freie Universität offers German courses for language levels A1 and higher.
+Places in beginner courses (A1) are primarily reserved for exchange students; it is often difficult for MA students from English-language programs to obtain a place here.
+In any case, registration before the start of the semester is required; you also have to take the OnDaF online placement test to determine which course level from A2 to C1 is right for you.
+For more information about the courses and the application process check here for further information.

 If you are a beginner (A1), there are several options outside of Freie Universität Berlin: